K money trail: Judiciary

 Báez' lawyers asked Campagnoli to recuse the prosecutor, claiming that his sister was affiliated with the Civic Coalition Carrió led.
 Carbó accused him of abuse of authority and infringing on other prosecutors' jurisdictions.
 Campagnoli replied that he was just doing his job, and was supported by prosecutors' organizations.

+In June 2023, the case looking into possible wrongdoing by Cristina Fernández de Kirchner was dismissed after the prosecution failed to produce evidence.